Board of Directors

 Director Strategic Development

-Nasira is the Secretary for SCWIST with a diverse background in STEM fields.
-She recently completed her MBA with a concentration in Innovation Leadership from University of Fredericton.
+Nasira Aziz is the Director of Leadership at SCWIST with a diverse background in STEM fields and has done an MBA with a concentration in Innovation Leadership from University of Fredericton.
 Nasira also holds an undergraduate degree in Interactive Arts and Technology from Simon Fraser University and a master’s degree in Chemistry from Pakistan.
 She worked as a Quality Control professional, an educator and an office manager around the globe until 2003.
 Nasira has held a life-long vision of making education accessible to all.
-In the early years of her career, she became part of a campaign where she went door-to-door in rural Pakistan, persuading parents to sending their children, especially girls, to school.
+In the early years of her career, she became part of a campaign where she went door-to-door in rural Pakistan, persuading parents to send their children, especially girls, to school.

 After 2003, she dedicated herself to a “stay-at-home mom” role.
 However, during all these years, she has been devoted to making a positive contribution in her community.
 She volunteered to tutor children of all grades, especially children who were at risk of failing of dropping out of school.
 Nasira is looking forward to working with organizations where she can help reach shared goals.
-She brings with her a variety of experiences with formal technology and business knowledge, as well as understanding of the challenges businesses face today in gaining and sustaining competitive edge.
-She believes that working with the SCWIST board will be an opportunity to learn the operations of an organization, while helping further the success of women in education, a cause she holds close to her heart.
+She brings with her a variety of experiences with formal technology and business knowledge, as well as an understanding of the challenges businesses face today in gaining and sustaining competitive edge.
+She joined SCWIST in 2018 as secretary.
+Working with the SCWIST board, she learned the operations of an organization, while helping further the success of women in education, a cause she holds close to her heart.

 Heidi Hui is an Intellectual Property (IP) Analyst at Carbon Engineering.
 She earned a Bachelor of Science in Chemical Engineering degree at the University of Calgary.
 At Carbon Engineering, her main responsibilities include patent drafting, patent landscaping, establishing IP protocols, and identifying inventions.
 Heidi first ventured in the IP field during her internship at Cenovus.
 After gaining experience in this niche field, she used it as an avenue to her previous role as an IP Specialist at D-Wave in Burnaby where she drafted patent applications on topics such as processor designs and integrated circuit fabrication.
 She also supported the processor development and fabrication teams to coordinate failure analysis on D-Wave’s superconducting chips.
 Heidi is an avid supporter of mentorship for students, especially students belonging to minority groups that are looking towards STEM careers.
 She is continuously motivated by her work and volunteer experience to encourage women to strive for meaningful and lucrative careers in STEM fields.
 Heidi is a registered E.I.T. with EGBC.
 In her spare time, she enjoys reading, playing volleyball, and running.